-Summary : Discover Scorseby Sund's beautiful fjord system, visit historical sites and timeless fishing villages, and witness stunning icebergs on this trip of a lifetime through Iceland and East Greenland.
+Summary : Discover Scorseby Sund's beautiful fjord system, visit historical sites and timeless fishing villages, and witness stunning icebergs on this Arctic adventure through Iceland and East Greenland.
 Keep an eye out for a variety of seabirds, whales, and dolphins as you sail through picturesque waters.
-Experience the rich red-gold carpet of the tundra, enjoy scenic Zodiac rides, and seek the aurora borealis each night on this spectacular journey with an included photography program.
+Experience the tundra, enjoy scenic Zodiac rides, and seek the aurora borealis each night on this spectacular journey with an included photography program.
 Along the way, your team of experienced guides and knowledgeable lecturers will provide context and bring the region's remarkable natural history to life.

 Activities : Birding, Culture, Hiking, Kayaking, Photography, Triple/Quad Cabins